Want to know what do you need to make an extra $8,885 per month with Amazon Affiliate Sites? Keep reading…

 I get 100 visitors a day going to site A and 100 visitors to site B. Site A has products that are $300 each and site B has $50 dollar items.
-Most Amazon conversions are between 4%-15% so lets take the low and highs for both sites.
-Site A converts at 4% so it sell 4 products for $1200 dollars at 6% commission thats $62 in commission.
+Most Amazon conversions are between 4%-15% so let’s take the lows and highs for both sites.
+Site A converts at 4% so it sells 4 products for $1200 dollars at 6% commission that’s $62 in commission.
 Site B converts at 15% selling 15 products at $50 bucks for $750 at 6.25% commission (I went higher cause of more orders) thats only $48.25 in commission.
-Thats why I prefer high end products I would also expect conversions on the site B to be closer to 8% CR than the 15% at which you would only make $25 in commission.
+That’s why I prefer high-end products I would also expect conversions on site B to be closer to 8% CR than the 15% at which you would only make $25 in commission.

 11. Let’s say I have an Amazon niche already making $500-1000 per month.
 What would you do to scale that to $5-10k per month?